-The Bedlington Terrier dog breed originated as a killer of vermin and poacher’s sidekick.
+The Bedlington Terrier dog breed originated as a killer of vermin and hunter’s sidekick.
 Today Bedlingtons excel as companions and in the show ring.
 Although they still have excellent hunting instincts, a keen sense of smell, and the will to go to ground, they are rarely used in the field.

-See all Bedlington Terrier characteristics below!
+See all Bedlington Terrier dog breed facts and characteristics below!

 Bedlington Terrier Dog Breed Information, Pictures, Characteristics & Facts - Dogtime